bilig

 Mastra shape

-The example mirrors the createTool({ id, description, inputSchema, outputSchema, execute }) shape from the Mastra docs:
+The real smoke and the framework-shape adapter both follow the createTool({ id, description, inputSchema, outputSchema, execute }) shape from the Mastra docs:

 export const setWorkPaperInputCell = createTool({